Orthotopic Tumor Model Studies

-Orthotopic seeding of human tumor cell lines allows assessment of tumor development in a complimentary environment and provides efficacy evaluation in a preclinical tumor model mimicking the disease process in humans.
-This allows for a more representative strategy of primary tumor growth, metastatic activity and response to therapy scenarios to be more accurately quantified.
+Orthotopic models involve the seeding of tumor cell lines into the corresponding tissue in animal models.
+This strategy allows us to assess tumor development in a relevant environment and evaluate efficacy in a preclinical tumor model that mimics the disease process in humans.
+With orthotopic models, we can closely monitor and accurately quantify primary tumor growth, metastatic activity, and response to therapy scenarios.

-Disease progress can be evaluated through a variety of methods including clinical signs, survival study design and our imaging platform utilizing both in vivo and ex vivo capabilities.
+We can evaluate disease progression through a variety of methods, including clinical signs, survival study design, and our imaging platform that has both in vivo and ex vivo capabilities:

 The renal orthotopic tumor model was developed for the efficacy evaluation of novel anticancer compounds using a tumor growth delay model that mimics the disease process in humans.
 Cell lines used in this tumor model include 786-O.

-Intracranial injection of tumor cells mimics clinical responses to tumor growth.
+Intracranial injection of tumor cells, such as U87MG human glioma cells, mimics clinical responses to tumor growth.
 Test agent effects are evaluated based on clinical observations and sample analyses.
-We have used the U87MG human glioma models successfully in mice.

-Orthotopic seeding of human tumor cell lines allows assessment of tumor development in a hepatic environment and provides efficacy evaluation in a preclinical tumor model mimicking the disease process in humans.
+Orthotopic seeding of human tumor cell lines, such as HT29 and HT29-luc2, allows assessment of tumor development in a hepatic environment and provides efficacy evaluation in a preclinical tumor model mimicking the disease process in humans.
 This allows for a more representative picture of tumor growth and response to therapy scenario to be realized.

-BT474, MCF-7, MDA-MB231 or MX-1 cancer lines can be injected directly into the mammary fat pad of the mouse in this orthotopic tumor model of cancer.
+BT474, MCF-7, MDA-MB231, EMT-6, 4T1-luc2, or MX-1 cancer lines can be injected directly into the mammary fat pad of the mouse in this orthotopic tumor model of cancer.

 In this orthotopic tumor model, Raji-B, MV4-11, Granta-519 or Ramos tumor cells are intravenously injected into the tail vein.
 Clinical signs associated with progression of tumor include impairment of hind limb function, ocular proptosis and weight loss.